-The Company realizes the importance care and fair treatment of employee.
 The Company aim to manage its human resources by recruiting, developing, promoting, and retaining of capable employees, the Company can effectively achieve its target.
 The Company appropriately compensates its employees according to their knowledge and capabilities and this is comparable to those being paid by companies of the same business.
 In addition, the Company continuously develops its own employees' skills via training and offers an opportunity to advance their careers, and also improves working efficiency by promoting its employees to speak their opinions in both direct and indirect manners which will encourage employees to find solution together.
+In this year, the Company has arrange employees's activities are as follow: